dcSpark/minecraft-mcp/mcp-server/README.md

-# Fundamental Labs Minecraft MCP Server
+# Fundamental Labs/Minecraft Client

-An MCP (Model Context Protocol) server that exposes Minecraft bot skills as tools that AI agents can call.
-Control Minecraft bots through standardized AI interfaces!
+This library is the Client library for a Minecraft Game Skills and MCP Integration.

+Fairies MCP Client (<https://fairies.ai/>) also supports direct connection with a single click.

 ## Features